etlapale/emilien/rst/code.rst

 Numerics
 --------
-- `cuiloa </data/cuiloa/html/>`_
+- `cuiloa </code/cuiloa>`_
-  A C++ multidimensional array library with I/O support and recursive filter implementations.
+  A C++ multidimensional array template library with I/O support and recursive filter implementations.
 - `C++ support for AUTO </posts/auto-c++>`_
   A small patch for the numerical continuation software AUTO, that allows building and linking to C++ code.